joker-b/botzo/_posts/2025-01-01-Chinese-Sonoma.md

 In the 1800's, Chinese hands created the first great Sonoma County wineries -- Chinese immigrants provided [nearly all of the labor](https://thisdayinwinehistory.com/forgotten-history-of-chinese-immigrants-sonoma/) -- but they built no lasting Chinese settlement.
 Those early immigrants weren't allowed to own land, and in less than a generation they'd mostly departed.
 A century later new Chinese families arrived, and today three+ generations of modern Chinese Sonomans have built homes, families, connections and careers here -- a community in motion across every aspect of the county.

-The joys of shared music and dance continue, and have helped this Norwegian American to  feel a part of our ever-richer Sonoma Life.
+The joys of shared music and dance continue, and these photos have helped this Norwegian American to feel a part of our ever-richer shared Sonoma Life.